webbhuset/elm-json-decode/README.md

 ### Nested JSON objects

-Using `requireAt` or `attemptAt` you can reach down into nested objects.
+Using `requireAt` or `attemptAt` lets you reach down into nested objects.
 This is a common use case when decoding graphQL responses.

 **JSON**